 What was the highlight of being a finalist at this prestigious competition?
 Amuka shared, “One of the judges said I reminded him of a young Sidney Poitier.
 Now, that was amazing!”

-Principia College Students Ben Rowe, Alice Stanley (C’10), and Kirsty Rivett were selected to compete by festival representatives who viewed the students’ performances in last spring’s musical, Wonderfultown, and last fall’s play, Summer Brave.
+Principia College Students Ben Rowe, Alice Stanley (C’10), and Kirsty Rivett were selected to compete by festival representatives who viewed the students’ performances in the musical Wonderfultown and the play Summer Brave.

-Along with their scene partners and Director and Associate Theatre Professor Trish Brown, the performers traveled to Kansas City for the regional competition.
-Although the Principia performers did not advance past semifinal competition, Brown considers the week a success.
-“All our students received very positive feedback in one-on-one conversations with the judges, and one of our students, Alice Stanley, was given an interview with The Actor’s Theater of Louisville as a result of her work.”
+Along with their scene partners, the performers traveled to Kansas City for the regional competition.
+Although the Principia performers did not advance past semifinal competition, the week was a success.
+“All our students received very positive feedback in one-on-one conversations with the judges, and one of our students, Alice Stanley, was given an interview with The Actor’s Theater of Louisville as a result of her work,” said theatre professor Chrissy Steele.